-Made from reassembled castings of the delicate root system of a sycamore tree, Late Bronze Root is situated between Karl Stirner’s Red Arch and Historic Sycamore.
-Steve Tobin was a protogé and great friend of Stirner.
-They had a deep admiration for each other’s work.
-Placement of the work is a gesture of their friendship.
+Made from reassembled castings of the delicate root system of a sycamore tree, Late Bronze Root is situated between Karl Stirner’s Untitled (Arch for the KSAT) and Historic Sycamore.
+Tobin was a protogé and great friend of Stirner; placement of the work is a gesture of their friendship.

 “Intensely real, as if uprooted, this sculpture is conceivably most iconic of Tobin’s art,” says art critic Shehbaz H. Safrani.